ray-project/ray/doc/source/cluster/vms/user-guides/community/spark.rst

             .getOrCreate()

         cluster_address = init_ray_cluster(num_worker_nodes=MAX_NUM_WORKER_NODES)
-        print("Ray cluster is initiated, you can connect to this ray cluster via address " f"ray://{cluster_address}")
+        print("Ray cluster is initiated, you can connect to this ray cluster " f"via address ray://{cluster_address}")

         # Sleep forever until the spark application being terminated,
         # at that time, the ray cluster will also be terminated.